Budgeting Monthly When You Get Paid Bi Weekly

 Groceries.
 Utilities.
 Mortgage/Rent.
 Gas.
 Insurance.
 Car Payment.
 Cell Phone.
 Internet.
 Haircuts.
 Clothing.
 Gym.
 Debt Payments.

-Part of it is that the visualization really helps me understand what’s happening in each month, but also the bonus of getting the reminder so I don’t forget due dates and how I’ve allocated funds in my budget.
+Part of it is that the visualisation really helps me understand what’s happening in each month, but also the bonus of getting the email reminders so I don’t forget due dates and how I’ve allocated funds in my budget.

-Add all regularly occurring bills to Google Calendar.
+Add all regularly occurring Expenses to the Calendar.

 Again, you want to be able to see what is due, when its due so you can then decide when and how you are going to pay it.